 I placed this Buttercup squash on a baking sheet in a 375°F oven for about 60 minutes (or until squash is soft and the sides buckle).
 Remove from oven, allow to cool.
 After it cooled, I cut it, peeled off the skin, removed seeds and found I had the base for several meals.
 I stretched that single squash into 5 meals and had leftover squash to freeze!

-Cheap, easy meals: squash recipes for breakfast, lunch and dinner
+Cheap, healthy, easy meals: squash recipes for breakfast, lunch and dinner

 Tacos, a breakfast skillet, pizza, ravioli with browned sage butter, roasted with maple syrup and Thai Squash Soup.
 And I still have squash in the freezer for more soup and ravioli!
 I admit that some of my ingredients aren’t included in this list above, but they are all great flavor boosters.
 For a squash that cost $8, look at all the meals I made!

 This hearty soup is sweet, sour, salty and spicy.
 All the flavors of Thai food in one spoonful.

 But you know what?
 You don’t have to buy an enormo squash.
 Buy a small one.
 Buy a package of frozen squash.
 Buy precut squash from the refrigerated vegetable section.
-You’ll play more for the convenience, but you’ll be rockin’ this soup in no time!
+You’ll pay more for the convenience, but you’ll be rockin’ this soup in no time!